CatalystMeher/lifedash/AI_FEATURE.md

 ### API Integration

-- Uses OpenAI's Chat Completions API
+- Uses Supabase Edge Functions for secure API calls
+- OpenAI API key is stored securely on the backend
 - Sends user data as context in system message
 - Maintains conversation history for context
 - Handles errors gracefully with user-friendly messages
+- Includes rate limiting and authentication

 ### Data Fetching